Plus-Ultra-Consulting/awesomeEvents/README.md

 docker-compose logs -f
 ```

+---

 ## Additional info

+---

 ### Environment configuration

 In order to set up the environment, you can do it manually.
-These example commands to do it:
+These are the example commands to do it:
 - cmd: `set VAR_NAME=value`
 - bash: `export VAR_NAME=value`
 - powershell: `$env:VAR_NAME="value"`